 MATURING AND EMERGING TECHNOLOGIES

 The filing of a patent application does not necessarily mean the invention will meet the required standards of novelty and inventiveness.
-Figure 2 shows the number of patents granted each year in the different patent classifications.
-Given that it typically takes three to five years for a patent application to progress to grant, we would expect to see an offset between peaks in the number of filings and grants in the graphs of Figure 1 and Figure 2.
-Similar to the trend in the number of patent filings of Figure 1, the number of patents being granted sharply increased between 2009 and 2012 and in 2017 we see a decrease in patent grants.
+Given that it typically takes three to five years for a patent application to progress to grant, we would expect to see an offset between peaks in the number of filings and grants.
+Similar to the trend in the number of patent filings, the number of patents being granted sharply increased between 2009 and 2012 and in 2017 we see a decrease in patent grants.

 However, there are some differences to note.
 For example, while patent filings in the field of blades and rotors has been highest since 2007, the number of patents being granted has been greater in the field of turbine control until more recently.
 This may be explained by the fact that greater innovation is occurring in the field of turbine control, or it could be because the field of blades and rotors may be more crowded existing patents, thereby making it more difficult to get a patent in this technical area.
 More recently however, despite the number of patent filings in the field of blades and rotors falling significantly, the number of patents granted in this area has continued to increase, which is perhaps indicative of better innovation occurring as the technology matures.